UBCMint/neurorobotics-simulation/README.md

 September 20th:
 Headset output is used to move a sphere object bi-directionally for demonstration purposes for now.
-How to run: Run neurofeedback.py in Assets/Python_Scripts with the BlueMuse software and then Play the simulation in Unity.
+How to run:
+1. Run the BlueMuse software and start streaming on the headset.
+2. Run neurofeedback.py in Assets/Python_Scripts.
+3. Play the simulation in Unity.

 Minor issues: The python script for the headset crashes after about 20 seconds.